 Molluscum Contagiosum Treatment NJ

 Molluscum contagiosum is caused by a virus and usually causes a mild skin disease.
-The virus affects only the outer layer of skin and primarily effects children.
+The virus affects only the outer layer of skin and primarily affects children.
 The virus causes small white, pink, or flesh-colored raised bumps or growths with a dimple or pit in the center.
 The bumps are usually smooth and firm.
 In most people, the growths range from about the size of a pinhead to as large as a pencil eraser.
 The bumps may appear anywhere on the body, alone or in groups and may be itchy, red, swollen and/or sore.

 Treatments for Molluscum